 Shibuya, Tokyo is surely a must-visit when you’re in Japan!
 This district offers a lot of awesome things to do in Shibuya for tourists.
 Find out what those are here!

-I know Tokyo, Japan is included in your travel bucket list.
+I know Tokyo, Japan is included on your travel bucket list.
 But of course, being the capital of Japan, you should expect to see tons of shopping centers, and when we say shopping centers, we’re talking about high-end ones.
 Not only that, but it’s also popular for having lots of cafes, restaurants, markets, and some of the best hotels in Japan.
 And Shibuya, being Tokyo’s special ward is a popular tourist destination in the country.
 It offers various experiences for visitors.
-In this article, we’ll tell you what are things that you can possibly do when you’re in Shibuya Tokyo.
+In this article, we’ll tell you what things you can do when you’re in Shibuya Tokyo.

 If you’re looking for the perfect luxury accommodation for your stay in Tokyo, for business or pleasure, we recommend that you check out the Prince Hotel Tokyo.